Understanding Society

 A Criminal’s Human Rights – An Existential Threat

 In relation to criminal behaviour, there often arises a conflict between the preservation of individual human rights and the fulfilment of societal duties.
 The two are not always compatible, meaning that it is not always possible to satisfy both requirements.
-The classic example is that of a terrorist having information that would save lives or…
+The classic example is a terrorist who has information that would save lives or protect…

 • Things are Just Not Made to Last